zwap-in/sqs-mega-python/README.md

 **_work in progress ..._**

-[SQS MEGA](https://github.com/mega-distributed/sqs-mega) is a minimal framework for async processing, event-streaming and pattern-matching that uses Amazon Simple Queue Service (SQS).
+[SQS MEGA](https://github.com/mega-distributed/sqs-mega) is a minimal framework for async processing, event-streaming and pattern-matching that uses [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/).
 It also implements the [MEGA event protocol](https://github.com/mega-distributed/event-mega).
 This is the Python library for both publisher and subscriber processes.

-## KEY FEATURES
+## Key features

 - Publish and consume [MEGA events](https://github.com/mega-distributed/event-mega) and data payloads over [Amazon SQS](https://aws.amazon.com/sqs/) or [Amazon SNS](https://aws.amazon.com/sns/).
 - Subscribe to specific events and messages using an expressive **pattern-matching** DSL.